etkiacilan/etkiacilan.github.io/index.md

 <img class="profile-picture" src="etki3.png">

-I am a master's student studying at Middle East Technical University with a major in Electrical Engineering.
+I am a master's student studying at Middle East Technical University with a major in Electrical Engineering under supervision of Murat Gol.
 I am also a Research and Teaching Assistant at the same department.

 You can find my METU profile page on [eee.metu.edu.tr](https://eee.metu.edu.tr/personel/etki-acilan)